| Title: | Computations and Approximations for Bessel Functions |

 Even though the reference (A. & S.) requires

-for
+for and

-for
+for ,

 the zero-th order term seems correct also for negative (real) numbers.

-a numeric (or complex) vector of the same length as x
+a numeric (or complex) vector of the same length as x.

 Martin Maechler